lambdamusic/Ontospy/docs/index.md

 ontospy http://purl.org/spar/frbr
 ```

-OntoSpy will attempt to extract and print out any ontology-related information contained in that graph.
+Ontospy will attempt to extract and print out any ontology-related information contained in that graph.

-Many other options are available, in particular OntoSpy allows to load/save ontologies from/to a local repository so that they can be cached and quickly reloaded for inspection later on.
+Many other options are available, in particular Ontospy allows to load/save ontologies from/to a local repository so that they can be cached and quickly reloaded for inspection later on.
 All without leaving your terminal window!

 [![OntospyVideo](./wiki/images/ontospyvideo.jpg)](https://vimeo.com/169707591)

-## Is OntoSpy for me?

-Here are some reasons why you should use it:

--   You are developing a Python application that needs to extract schema information from an RDF, SKOS or OWL vocabulary.
--   You have a bunch of RDF vocabularies you regularly need to interrogate, but do not want to load a full-blown ontology editor like Protege.
--   You need to quickly generate documentation for an ontology, either as simple html pages or via some more elaborate interactive visualization.
--   You love the command line and would never leave it no matter what.

-> note: OntoSpy does not offer any ontology-editing features, nor it can be used to interrogate a triplestore.

 ## Quick example